sigasi/sigasi_insights/releasenotes/sigasi-2.31.md

 ### Quickfix capitalization of identifiers \[Premium Desktop\]

-In [Sigasi 2.30](/updates/sigasi-2.30) we introduced a new style check to verify a consistent use of uppercase and lowercase letters in VHDL identifiers.
+In [sigasi-2.30] we introduced a new style check to verify a consistent use of uppercase and lowercase letters in VHDL identifiers.
 This release brings a quickfix to automatically change the capitalization of an identifier to match its declaration.

 ![Quickfix capitalization of identifiers](2.31/quick-fix-capitalization.png "Quickfix capitalization of identifiers")